 How are Title I students identified?

-Students are selected to receive Title I services based on a number of qualifying criteria, including standardized tests, district assessments, classroom assessments and teacher recommendation.
+Students are selected to receive Title I services based on a number of qualifying criteria, including standardized tests, such as FastBridge, district assessments, classroom assessments and teacher recommendations.

 Although funding for Title I is related to the number of students who receive free or reduced price lunch, participation in the program does not correlate with economic status.